 Phase VI: 1 September 2017— 31 August 2020

-General information: Russia’s forests are some of the most beautiful in the world and constitute approximately 25% of the entire planet’s forested area and 25% of boreal and temperate forests.
+General information: Russia’s forests are some of the most beautiful in the world and constitute approximately 22% of the entire planet’s forested area and 60% of boreal forests.
 The Russian Federation is the important trading partner for quite a number of countries, so forest sustainability is a key factor for mitigating risks; for improving productivity of harvesting operations; for maintaining biodiversity and for providing human and environmental safety.